outdreamer/build-a-cure/docs/tasks/implementation_examples/useful_graph_algorithm_structures.md

     - Similar to the AI models I identified as the models to build and coordinate, teams also need to reflect those models' functions, so an optimization team, an organization team, an understanding team, etc for all the primary functions that you or OpenAI are building models for, Im sure there will be overlap but there also needs to be teams specialized for these functions.

     - If you dont have dedicated teams, at least make sure your teams are using the tools of OpenAI designed for these intents

+    - additional specific solution metrics should be applied before shipping a solution, like:
+        - 'will this help pedophiles or geniuses/angels'
+        - 'will this contradict any other policies/projects being applied, and if so, how can they be integrated/coordinated'